African-centered. Storyteller. Social Entrepreneur. Pan-African.

 Dr. Elisha Hall works to enhance the lives of African descendant peoples (ADP) through African-centered praxis that centers African culture and history.
-The African and Indigenous Knowledge Institute (AIKI) works to disseminate local methods, practices, curricular materials, facilitation styles, and knowledge individuals, families and organizations.
-This learning institute informs participants on how they can achieve greater individual and systemic transformation.
-Further, it provides a blueprint on how to use African and Indigenous knowledge to heal from past traumas at home, in schools, and within communities.
+The African and Indigenous Knowledge Institute (AIKI) works to disseminate culturally-centered methods, practices, curricula, facilitation styles, strategic planning, and project management for individuals, families and organizations.
+In addition, we provide technical assistance, food and nutrition education, business development, and consulting for nonprofit organizations, small businesses, and social enterprises.

 AIKI Includes the following: